 When you register for the SAT or ACT, use the NCAA Eligibility Center code of 9999 so your scores are sent directly to the NCAA Eligibility Center from the testing agency.
-Test scores on transcripts will not be used in your academic certification.
+Test scores on transcripts will not be used in your academic certification,

 A combined SAT score is calculated by adding reading and math subscores.
 An ACT sum score is calculated by adding English, math, reading and science subscores.
-You may take the SAT or ACT an unlimited number of times before you enroll full time in college.
+You may take the SAT or ACT an unlimited number of these before use result of the is calculated for the test times before you enroll full time in college.
 If you take either test more than once, the best sub score from different tests are used to meet initial eligibility requirements.